0x1c1101/blazing_asm/README.md

 ## Setting it up

-All you need to do is download the `blazing_asm.hpp` header file, paste it into your project folder, and type this in your source code:
+All you need to do is download the `blazing_asm.hpp` header file, paste it into your project folder, and add this in your source code:

 ```cpp
 #include "blazing_asm.hpp"